If you don’t know how something is called (e.g.

 They have moved toward Elixir and Elm, but still a lot of gems there.

-Concise easy to consume posts about Ruby & Ruby on Rails.
+Concise easy to consume posts about new features of Ruby and Ruby on Rails.

 Useful techniques, tricks regarding Ruby and Rails.

 Some deep articles about Ruby Standard Library, Ruby language and Rails.

 He writes so many deep dive posts of Ruby

 Here is common recommended choice of certain things I learned from talking to people, my experience, etc.

 Why you have to pick a good library, gem.
 Because once your application grew, some libraries have things that they are not good at for your particular edge cases and it's very expensive or a lot of effort to change.
 These libraries are validated and flexible to handle real-world challenges.

 - File Uploads: shrine with image_processing